Should I Switch to an Online Bank?

 When to Have an Online Bank as Your Only Bank

 Most online banks do not offer as wide a variety of accounts.
-Some online banks only offer savings products.
-Other online banks may offer more services like checking accounts or loans.
-You may consider switching to get a lower interest rate on a loan.
+Some only offer savings products.
+Other banks may offer more services, like checking accounts or loans.
+You may consider switching to get a lower loan interest rate.

 If you can find an online bank that offers everything you need, you can switch all of your accounts over.
 You need to be sure you have a convenient way to make physical deposits to the bank.
 Most people will use an online bank as well as a local bank to meet their banking needs.

 The biggest advantages of banking online are that you can often find higher interest rates on your savings products.
 You may wish to open an online account for your emergency fund.
 Online banks may charge lower fees than traditional—brick and mortar—banks.
 They can offer these benefits because their operational costs are lower.
 Many online banks are connected to other lending institutions because they are required to have a set percentage of the money they have loaned out in accounts at the bank.

 Another advantage of using an online bank is that you do not need to worry about finding a new bank when you move.
 Since you do not visit the branch in person, you can keep the same account no matter where you go.